apolites1225/battlefield6-loadout-behavior-analysis/README.md

 # Battlefield 6 – Class & Loadout Behavioral Modeling
 ## Overview

-This project analyzes class selection and loadout behavior in Battlefield 6 using deployment-normalized metrics and slot-aware modeling.
+This project analyzes class selection and loadout behavior in Battlefield 6 using deployment-normalized metrics and slot-aware behavioral modeling.
+The framework was designed to separate intentional gameplay integration from structural or default-driven selection bias.

 The objective was to distinguish between:
 - Intentional selection